jennifer-language/jennifer/docs/libraries/io.md

 ### `eof() -> bool`

-True iff the next `readLine()` would error.
+True if and only if the next `readLine()` would error.
 Implemented by peeking one byte through a buffered reader; the byte stays in the buffer for the next read.
 Once true, `eof()` stays true for the rest of the run.